Icinga/icinga2/doc/6-object-types.md

   Name            |Description
   ----------------|----------------
   host_name       |**Required.** The name of the host this scheduled downtime belongs to. service_name    |**Optional.** The short name of the service this scheduled downtime belongs to.
-If omitted this downtime object is treated as host downtime. author          |**Required.** The author of the downtime. comment         |**Required.** A comment for the downtime. fixed           |**Optional.** Whether this is a fixed downtime.
+If omitted, this downtime object is treated as host downtime. author          |**Required.** The author of the downtime. comment         |**Required.** A comment for the downtime. fixed           |**Optional.** Whether this is a fixed downtime.
 Defaults to true.